-A make-ahead breakfast egg strata loaded with sausage, Gouda cheese, and fresh herbs.
+A make-ahead breakfast casserole featuring a savory egg strata loaded with sausage and Gouda cheese.
 The perfect make-ahead casserole for breakfast and brunch entertaining!

 Stratas are the perfect make-ahead item for breakfast and brunch entertaining.
-The name “strata” may sound intimidating, but don’t let that scare you off.
-You may be wondering “What is breakfast strata, anyway?”
-Well, it’s really pretty simple: A strata is sort of like a savory bread pudding, and the main ingredients are pretty much the same: Day-old bread soaked in a custard.
+The name "strata" may sound intimidating, but don't let that scare you off.
+A strata is sort of like a savory bread pudding, and the main ingredients are pretty much the same: Day-old bread soaked in a custard.
 The custard is typically comprised of eggs and half-and-half or heavy cream.

 This strata, in particular, is not only packed with delicious breakfast-y things like eggs, savory breakfast sausage, and melty Gouda cheese, but the real beauty of strata is you can make it a whole day in advance.
 Yes, it is make-ahead breakfast casserole.
 Plus, it feeds a crowd.
 Winner, winner chicken dinner...or in this case, egg-y breakfast?

 The colder it is when it goes in the oven, the longer it takes to cook through.
 I give myself enough wake time so that I can set the casserole out at least one hour before putting it into the oven.
 You want it to be at least close to room temperature before baking.